-change the rules of the game now.
-To the contrary, it is effended officials chartery, it is established critically who are trying to make a radical change.
-They are suing in large mumbers - general, governments, sensors, judges - and for commons sums.
-When a Westmoreland claims sum.
-When a wesupportant claims \$130 million, no one can doubt that the intended effect is to intimidate.
-In short, the libel suit has become something quite different in 1804, it to being used as a political weapon, to sufficient and debase, it is in that contest, that reality, that some in the press and the law have begun thinking about new weys of protecting the Madi sonian premise of our democracy.
-One idea - the one that so outrages Mobil able to sue for tiber a. a...
+Is short, the libel suit has become something quite different in 1894.
+It is being used as a political weapon, to suffic criticism and debase, it is in that content, that reality, that some in the press and the law have begun thinking about new ways of protecting the Madi-sonian premise of our democracy.
+One than ... the one libt to comment Mobil. idea - the one that so outrages Mobil - is that high officials should not be able to sur for tiber at all able to sur for liber 2.
+2.1.

-Last week an extraordinarily thoughtful judical opinion threw light on the changing nature of libel suits.
-It was by Judge Robert E. Bork of the U.S. Court of Appeals for the District of Columbia.
+Last week an extraordinarily thoughtful judicial opinion threw light on the changing nature of liber suits, it was by Judge Robert E. Bork of the U.S. Court of Appeals for the District of Columbia.